Experts suggest following these pieces of advice to take care of your bladder

 5. Don’t hold in your pee

-We know, sometimes you can’t avoid that but holding in pee should be a rare event.
+We know, that sometimes you can’t avoid that but holding in pee should be a rare event.
 According to Lamia Gabal, M.D., a board-certified urologist, “Chronically holding in your pee can overstretch your bladder and lead to bladder muscle weakness”.
 This behavior may cause problems peeing or UTIs in the long run.

 6. Just pee when necessary

 It happens when you decide to pee because you think there will be a lack of bathrooms subsequently, so you pee even though you don’t really need it.
 Urologists don’t recommend it.
-“It can send a message to your brain that this is a correct volume for your bladder to have the sensation of needing to urinate, almost training your bladder to have to void at smaller volumes”, said Dr. Gabal.
+“It can send a message to your brain that this is the correct volume for your bladder to have the sensation of needing to urinate, almost training your bladder to have to void at smaller volumes”, said Dr. Gabal.
 Peeing too frequently will eventually cause your body to seek more frequent urination.
 If you have urine incontinence, though, peeing whenever you find a bathroom is perfectly OK.

 7. You can sit on public toilets